CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-My-Journey-Through-TDD.md

 Here, I had new colleagues to challenge my ideas.
 They had informed opinions on testing, and we disagreed on several topics.
 Where I am at on a variety of testing topics:

-1. Acceptance Tests: E2E/Acceptance tests have a place in their part of the testing pyramid.
+1. Acceptance Tests/BDD: E2E/Acceptance tests have a place in their part of the testing pyramid.
 I get requirements, and assurance my software works.
 Just be careful how many I write.
 2. Output of TDD: To get better at TDD I need to get better at the **techniques** involved.
 HOW do I test this, and make the tests faster, and concise, while avoiding any interdependence among them.
 3. Mechanics of TDD: Significantly easier to write the tests while I code.
 However, if the codebase is gnarly, I'm going to be writing them after.
 4. Time Invested in TDD: I only write unit tests if it makes sense from a time and cost perspective.
 80-90% of the time I write unit tests, the other 10-20% of the time